Frequently Asked Questions About Books, Publishing and Illustration.

 Below are some great links containing information on what is involved in making a book.

-How do I get into the publishing industry?
+How do I get into the children’s book publishing industry?

-The most general question I am asked is How do I get into the publishing industry?
+The most general question I am asked is How do I get into the children’s book publishing industry?

 Although this is a logical place to start, the question doesn't have a single sentence response.
 Attempting to enter the world of publishing is done through multiple avenues such as reading online resources, attending conferences, attending workshops and connecting with a community, whether online or in person.